Amazon Kindle store buy buttons vanish for hours

 Top-selling e-books, including The Hunger Games series and the Fifty Shades trilogy, instead had bigger green buttons saying "This title is not available for customers from: United States."

-Several Amazon customers complained on Tuesday about the mysterious button disappearance on the company's online Kindle forum.
+Several Amazon customers complained about the mysterious button disappearance on the company's online Kindle forum.

 "What does this mean?
 Why am I seeing this message?
 I am from the United States.
 I want my readers who live in the United States to purchase this book.
 Any ideas why this is showing up?" someone wrote on the Kindle Direct Publishing online forum.